AquaJo/hueFL/README.md

 # Development

-The development experience isn't the smoothest at the moment.\
+The development experience isn't the smoothest at the moment.

+- Set `git config core.hooksPath .githooks` before creating commits.
-You need to bundle the setting's JS files before running `electron .` when working with settings.\
+- You need to bundle the setting's JS files before running `electron .` when working with settings.
+  - This can be automated by e.g. running `npm start`
-Also, `Ctrl+C` might not stop the Java process.\
+- Also, `Ctrl+C` might not stop the Java process.
-Feel free to manually close the application as an end-user would.
+  - Feel free to manually close the application as an end-user would.

 # Credits